The questions you ask a real estate agent when selling a house are crucial.

 Will you lower your commission?

-Pay attention to how the agent responds.
+Pay close attention to how they respond.

 You want to hear them “put up a fight.”